 Lancaster is a good town.
 It is cheap to live in by British standards, you can walk to all services – shops, doctor, sports facilities, and so-on.
 It has most of what people need, despite many vacant shop fronts.
 It has the best arts and music in the region.
 The countryside around, if you are interested in that, is very beautiful, although often wet and cold.
 Houses are cheap.
 You can be in the Lake District in 40 mins by train or car, and see it from the top of the town every day.
 But this is not a cosmopolitan, metropolitan place as I was more used to.
 I am very happy [for the people of Lancaster] that there are 2 universities there.
 This increases the human diversity, spending power, the range of cultures, and ideas and human capital.
 When the students are not around in summer for example, the town is much poorer for it.
 And there is a population of refugees and asylum seekers, several of whom I got to know and who exist in a liminal state of uncertainty and without enough resources.
 They are supported, although less by the government in Westminster than by compassionate organisations and local people.

 It has a culture that is ‘northern’ – this is hard to capture.
 My grandparents were ‘northern’ but chose to leave the region so I never grew up there: although most of my wife’s family identify with the North or were born there.
-People are less ‘precious’ than in more affluent parts of the UK, generally less wealthy [not so in cities like York], and perhaps more stoical – a useful characteristic as the UK self-destructs under appalling self-centered leadership and political infighting and as it hurtles towards economic disaster by leaving Europe.
+People are less ‘precious’ than in more affluent parts of the UK, generally less wealthy [although not so in cities like York and Harrogate], and perhaps more stoical – a useful characteristic as the UK self-destructs under appalling self-centered leadership and political infighting and as it hurtles towards economic disaster by leaving Europe.
 There is a definite scepticism about London’s dominance of almost everything.
 Lancaster takes some work to settle into, as an outsider with absolutely no existing contacts, and I found I would need a few more years – partly because I worked in an environment where you had to build up your own networks – which I was expected to do in the office environment since I was actually a Professor and head of a group.
 And partly because I am not from the North-West – in my life I had never even been to Blackpool, once one of the the country’s greatest holiday resorts, and I had been to Manchester, the nearest big city, only twice!
 I realised the community work I did, with the bike project, largely involved working with people who were born and raised somewhere else and with broad horizons.
-At the university, almost everybody I got to know came from somewhere else.
+At the university, almost everybody I got to know came from somewhere else .

 As for British universities, of course ones like Lancaster are world standard and do very well – I think Lancaster is in the world top 150 in most ‘rankings’, whatever they are based on.
 Its teaching is much better than richer and more prestigious British universities, as recognised in various national surveys [in 2018 it was awarded a Gold teaching award, unlike some much more established institutions].
 The students wrote much better essays than at the University of Melbourne where I teach a very similar 3rd year class.
 But this is achieved by a truly enormous amount of hard work by the teaching/research staff, that in some departments and disciplines, is not sustainable and not always that enjoyable, partly because it is over-managed [Prof Ailsa Henderson on this point for University of Edinburgh here – give us back our authority!] and time-consuming for some [my own teaching was do-able, at least when the family were not with me].
 British academics and their managers blame the government for progressively winding back support to higher education ever since the time of Mrs Thatcher’s attack on the sector [she removed tenure, for example].
 And for making them compete with each other for students.
 Students blame the government and the universities for instituting high compulsory student fees of over £9,000 a year.
 There is no way that academic’s pay has kept pace with the cost of living, although somewhat miraculously, most Lancaster academics can actually afford to buy a house on their salaries, which cannot be said for many other parts of the UK.

 My thoughts on ‘belonging’ more generally, having not really found a place in Lancaster, should probably to be told another time.
 I will not say anything more about the highs and lows of the place.
 Even if you contact me.
 There are really no answers to what makes people belong in a place.
 Elsewhere on this blog I have already told of my dissatisfaction with where I grew up, and where I went to university.
 I was also happy to leave the US, where I lived for about 8 years in total.
 I left West Africa early in 1993, because I was quite ill – I would have stayed longer.
 I loved Brussels.
-And West London, but I can’t manage the air pollution in the city centre anymore.
+And West London, but I can’t manage the air pollution in London’s city centre anymore.

 I arrived back in Melbourne in June 2019.
 I might just ‘belong’ there the most, and I managed to get my old job back, but not under better conditions than when I left.
 I returned with some misgivings.
 I hold Australian citizenship and can vote, but I am not proud of the country’s leadership, general intolerance, environmental record, and its reliance on exploiting its natural resources [JM Coetzee on Australia’s Shame].
 Its public universities are hardly that anymore.
 Melbourne is a growing, expensive global city of 4m.
 I did not leave Lancaster on a sour note, and former colleagues were supportive.
-My job was re-advertised.
+My job was re-advertised and has apparently been filled.
 The fate of the nation, Led By Donkeys [worth clicking] in which the university and the town sits, however, is currently hanging in the balance.